mcnaughtonshaun/BDA-Assignment/Report/Report dummy.md

 - General view of the project:  "We will use two different models and compare their performance...

+- Literature Review (optional)

+# Background theory

 Maybe some theory background about Rhat, prior distributions, loo ... ¿¿?¿?

-- Literature Review (optional)

 # Transformation of the data